Ajinomoto: 1907–1944: Origins and expansion

 Ajinomoto Co., Inc. was created in 1908 as a subsidiary of Suzuki Pharmaceutical Co., Ltd., which was founded in May 1907 by Saburosuke Suzuki II and Kikunae Ikeda.
 Ajinomoto was created to let Ikeda, a professor at Tokyo Imperial University, sell monosodium glutamate (MSG) seasoning made from wheat that he invented and patented.
 He created the seasoning after discovering that MSG was the source of a flavor that he called umami.
 In April 1909, Ajinomoto presented Ikeda's seasoning under the brand name "AJI-NO-MOTO" at a new product exhibition event in Tokyo, and began selling the product the next month.
 Ajinomoto primarily marketed the seasoning to housewives by using their trademark, a housewife in an apron, in newspaper advertisements, on signboards, and on-ground stamps.

-Output gradually increased from 4.7 tons in 1910 to 23.3 tons in 1913, with sales reaching 400,000 yen.
+Output gradually increased from 4.7 tons in 1910 to 23.3 tons in 1913, with sales reaching 400 thousand yen.
 In 1914 Ajinomoto built a new factory in Kawasaki to expand its production of flavoring.
-Japan's improved economy after World War I resulted in output hitting 84.6 tons and sales reaching 1,563,000 yen in 1918.
+Japan's improved economy after World War I resulted in output hitting 84.6 tons and sales reaching 1.5 million yen in 1918.
 Despite rising sales, Ajinomoto experienced a deficit during its first ten years due to altering its methods of production and lowering its prices to get its product into ordinary households, among other reasons.
 Because of rising Japanese exports after World War I, Ajinomoto opened offices in New York and Shanghai in 1917 and 1918, respectively.
 In 1918 Ajinomoto exported 20.5 tons of its seasoning, accounting for a quarter of its total sales.
 The company opened new offices in Singapore and Hong Kong in 1927 and in Taiwan in 1929 to distribute its product throughout Southeast Asia.
-Between 1920 and 1929, revenue from the seasoning's sales rose from 2,799 thousand yen to 10,543 thousand yen, largely due to increased exports of the product to foreign markets.
+Between 1920 and 1929, revenue from the seasoning's sales rose from nearly 3 million yen to 10 million yen, largely due to increased exports of the product to foreign markets.

 To lower the cost of mass production, the seasoning's wheat was replaced with soybeans, as the price of the latter at the time was lower than the former's.
 In the United States, the seasoning, labeled by the FDA as a "Vegetable Protein Derivative", sold poorly on the consumer market, but Ajinomoto expanded their operations in the United States in 1931 due to mass orders of the seasoning by H.J.
 Heinz, Co. and Campbell Soup Co.
 Between 1931 and 1937, seasoning production increased from 1,077 tons to 3,750 tons, with revenue rising from 13 million yen to 27 million yen.
 Due to Japan's increasing isolationism in the late 1930s, the production of AJI-NO-MOTO decreased from 3,750 tons in 1937 to 2,339 tons in 1940.
 By 1942, production of the seasoning was reduced to 1,000 tons before completely stopping by 1944 due to World War II.